hunterius-prime/TFTBridge/README.md

 [include tftbridge.cfg]
 ```

-If your configuration is different, you may need to customise the above settings.
+If your configuration is different, you may need to customize the above settings.
 `ttf_device` is based on your hardware connection on PI board.
 froo example, in OrangePI Zero and UART1 serial connection it will be `/dev/ttyS1`